FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: ON-BODY FEEDBACK FOR STRENGTH TRAINING

 \subsubsection{Initial Interview}

 Each session began with two brief, separate audio-recorded interviews, one with the trainee and one with the trainer.
-Participants discussed their individual training backgrounds, any prior injuries from strength training, and their experience coaching or being coached.
+Participants discussed their individual training backgrounds, any prior injuries, experiences, or safety concerns related to strength training, and their experience coaching or being coached.
 These interviews provided context for interpreting their design decisions during the rest of the session.